LabDig/DAGAPy/README.md

 -----------------------------------------------
 DAGApy.ipynb

-File for use software in Anaconda Jupyter Notebook
+File for used Anaconda Jupyter Notebook

 -----------------------------------------------
 filtering.py